cfHxqA/Mission-Chief.Bot/README.md

 # How to obtain license?
 Hey could you please update the README.md and describe how to get a license or provide a valid discord link?
+Also it would be nice if you enable the issue feature. :)

 ---